Licensing, Legal & Compliance

 Our intellectual property attorneys help clients identify when they have trade secret information and develop procedures and contracts enabling them to keep it secret.
 The Uniform Trade Secrets Act (“UTSA defines “trade secret” as:

 The law of trade secrets is complex.
-Employers should seek legal counsel on ways to protect trade secrets from subsequent disclosure following employment, while employees should seek legal counsel to understand the breadth of the employer’s trade secret language, and find ways to minimize miscommunication and mitigate potential later legal exposure.
+Employers should seek legal counsel on ways to protect trade secrets from subsequent disclosure following employment.
+In contrast, employees should seek legal counsel to understand the breadth of the employer’s trade secret language and find ways to minimize miscommunication and mitigate potential later legal exposure.

 Hidden IP Issues in Healthcare Contracts